TheMysticSword/Localyssation/README.md

 ## :warning: New Maintainer
 Unfortunately, I don't have time to work on this project anymore.
-For an updated version, check out the fork by the [sallys-workshop](https://github.com/sallys-workshop) team: https://github.com/sallys-workshop/Localyssation
+For an updated version, check out the fork by the [Sally's Workshop](https://github.com/sallys-workshop) team: https://github.com/sallys-workshop/Localyssation

 ## Features of this version
 * New "Language" option in the "Interface" settings tab